Edwards Lifesciences Corp (EW)'s Winning Formula: Financial Metr

 - Growth rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in financial strength, profitability, and growth, and slightly lower yet strong momentum, GuruFocus assigned Edwards Lifesciences Corp the GF Score of 98 out of 100, which signals the highest outperformance potential.
+With high ranks in financial strength, profitability, and growth, and a slightly lower momentum rank, GuruFocus assigned Edwards Lifesciences Corp the GF Score of 97 out of 100, which signals the highest outperformance potential.

 Understanding Edwards Lifesciences Corp Business

-Edwards Lifesciences Corp, with a market cap of $47.16 billion and sales of $5.819 billion, is a prominent player in the medical devices industry.
-Spun off from Baxter International in 2000, the company has carved a niche in designing, manufacturing, and marketing medical devices and equipment for advanced stages of structural heart disease.
-It boasts a leadership position across key products, including surgical tissue heart valves, transcatheter valve technologies, and monitoring systems used to measure a patient's heart function during surgery.
-With approximately 55% of its total sales generated from outside the U.S., Edwards Lifesciences Corp's global footprint is significant.
-The company's operating margin stands at a healthy 30.05%, reflecting its operational efficiency.
+Edwards Lifesciences Corp, with a market cap of $46.64 billion and sales of $5.819 billion, is a prominent player in the medical devices sector.
+Spun off from Baxter International in 2000, the company has carved out a leadership position in the market for advanced stages of structural heart disease.
+Its portfolio includes surgical tissue heart valves, transcatheter valve technologies, surgical clips, catheters, and monitoring systems used to measure a patient's heart function during surgery.
+With approximately 55% of its total sales generated from outside the U.S., Edwards Lifesciences Corp boasts a significant global footprint and a diverse revenue stream.

 Financial Strength Breakdown

-Edwards Lifesciences Corp's Financial Strength rating is a testament to its resilient balance sheet and adept management of its capital structure.
-With an Altman Z-Score of 13.55, the company showcases a formidable defense against financial distress, underscoring its robust financial stability.
-Additionally, its strategic handling of debt is evidenced by a favorable Debt-to-Revenue ratio of 0.12, further solidifying its financial health.
+Edwards Lifesciences Corp's Financial Strength rating is a testament to its solid balance sheet and adept capital management.
+The company's Altman Z-Score of 13.43 is indicative of a strong buffer against financial distress, underscoring its financial stability.
+Furthermore, a Debt-to-Revenue ratio of 0.12 demonstrates Edwards Lifesciences Corp's strategic debt management, reinforcing its financial health.

 Profitability Rank Breakdown